 Fragrances and Perfumes

 Fragrance and “parfum” are common culprits of skin irritation and skin allergy.
-These can be listed on a product label without disclosing the exact ingredients they contain, making it difficult to evaluate the risk a particular product poses to your skin.
-Further, they don’t serve any beneficial purpose other than to make something smell more appealing, so are best avoided for folks with sensitive skin.
+These are typically listed on a product label without disclosing the exact ingredients they contain, which makes it difficult to evaluate the risk they pose.
+Further, they don’t serve any beneficial purpose other than to make something smell more appealing, so are best to avoid for folks with sensitive skin.

 Parabens